reachkhair-creator/reachkhair-creator/README.md

 <div align="center">

-# Hi, I'm Syed Abdul Hairu 👋 | PLM Automation & Teamcenter Admin
+# Hi, I'm Syed Khair 👋 | Teamcenter Architect & PLM Automation Engineer

-**I build tools that make Teamcenter faster, cleaner, and audit-ready for GCC manufacturing.**
+**I architect and automate PLM systems that eliminate BOM errors and connect engineering to enterprise IT — for HVAC and industrial manufacturers across the GCC.**

 </div>